davidgasquez/davidgasquez.com/src/content/blog/2026-03-20-public-goods-funding-needs-evals.md

 > Do these mechanisms beat simpler or cheaper alternatives on the metrics/values we care about?

+There may never be one canonical benchmark, but we can still build shared, falsifiable evaluation loops.

 ## Evaluating Mechanism

 A mechanism might produce a decent allocation and still be a bad fit.
 Mechanism can be too opaque, too expensive, too easy to game, or too hard to explain.
-Each implementation will require diferent tradeoffs.
-Having an evaluation layer makes these explicit so the community can take better decissions.
+Each round/implementation requires diferent tradeoffs.
+Having an evaluation layer makes these explicit so the community can take better decissions and know what are they giving away by choosing one mechanism over another.

-How does that look like?

-**specify → collect → score → analyze errors → update → rerun**

 ### 1. Define "bettet"